miguelMedinaCastro/Upgrade-with-Nextjs/README.md

 - Lazy loading e code-splitting
 - Redução do bundle inicial

-A migração, de forma geral, foi **positiva**, elevando a qualidade estrutural, a acessibilidade e a escalabilidade do projeto.
+A migração, de forma geral, foi **positiva**, elevando a qualidade de estrutura, a acessibilidade e a escalabilidade do projeto.